-Boise State Broncos' 5 Strikes: Blackjack!
-Streak Reaches 21
+Boise State's Five Strikes: Blackjack!
+Broncos Streak Reaches 21

 It took Boise State's ugliest effort of the season, but somehow the Broncos still walked away from a tougher-than-expected game with Louisiana Tech with a 29-point victory.